MobMonRob/DSL4GeometricAlgebra/README.md

 Inside the DSL all of these types are automatically casted into CGA multivectors.
 No other operations are possible based on these types inside the DSL.

 ## Function definitions
-Custom functions can be defined like in the following example. \
 - There needs to be at least one Function defined with the name `main`.
 - A Function will return only the list in the last line of a function definition.
 - Variables cannot contain lists.
 Therefore only the first value returned from a function will be used in an expression or an assignment.
 - To get other values of the list returned by the directly beforehand called function, use the builtin `getLastListReturn(<index>)`.
 - Function can be called without subsequent assignment to a variable.
 - Currently, callees need to be defined above the callers.

+### Example
+Custom functions can be defined like in the following example.
 ```
 fn test(a) {
 	a, 5